When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • nausea and vomiting;

-Gastroscopy under anesthesia is mandatory for people with a low pain threshold, a labile psyche and children under 12 years of age.
+Gastroscopy under anesthesia is mandatory for people with a low pain threshold, a labile psyche, and children under 12 years of age.

 .

-1. Severe abdominal pain, heartburn, vomiting.
+1. Severe pain in the abdominal area, heartburn, vomiting.

-2. Vomiting of blood, loss of consciousness.
+2. Vomiting blood, loss of consciousness.
 The presence of such symptoms means only one thing: it is bleeding from the digestive tract.

 3. Pain when swallowing any food.